isomerpages/csc-knowledge/_ethos-issue-25/Making Outcome Based Approaches Work: Insights from the UK's Government Outcomes Lab.md

 <p>In one example we have seen, two organisations were given the same contract to tackle homelessness in the UK.
 One used the outcome-based approach to motivate staff to do things differently, and to redefine what good looked like.
 The other organisation, which was smaller and more dependent on the contract’s paid value, put emphasis on meeting targets.
 The metrics were the same, but the way they were used to manage staff was different.
 In one organisation, the emphasis was on learning how to achieve outcomes.
 In the other, staff seemed more pressured to deliver </p>

 <div class="break">
-<p class="break1">"Organisations that are willing to work in a relational fashion seem to make the best use of flexible contractual arrangements. "</p>
+<p class="break1">Organisations that are willing to work in a relational fashion seem to make the best use of flexible contractual arrangements.</p>
 </div>

 <p>on targets and demotivated.
 The same contract was deployed by one organisation to build a culture of learning and to focus on the long term, while the other used it transactionally.
 This experience teaches us that contractual clauses and technical features of these instruments are only half of the story.</p>